SergioRoldan/Seths-Network/README.md

 In root dir of the project, in order to create build and dist folders and run the app execute the following in the order stipulated:

-- I. Run Ganache (prefered) or similar (TestRPC, Geth, Parity... allowing RPC calls on port 7545, by default).
+- I. Run Ganache (preferred) or similar (TestRPC, Geth, Parity... allowing RPC calls on port 7545, by default).

 - II.
 To compile and deploy contracts use: "#npm run migrate-eth" or "#truffle migrate" (each time Ganache is relaunched).

 - II-A1.
 Alternatively run: "#npm run compile-eth" or "#truffle compile" and then the previous command (to force contracts compilation and build before deployment).

 - III.
 To start the client: "#npm run electron-build".